Amantha96/Reservation_App/README.md

 Welcome to the React Node.js Booking App!
 This powerful MERN stack application is designed for seamless reservations and scheduling.
-Whether you're managing bookings for a restaurant, hotel, or any service, we've got you covered.
+Whether you're managing bookings for a hotel, or any service, we've got you covered.

 🌟 Key Features:
 - User-friendly booking interface